About the John P. Previti Memorial Foundation

-The John P. Previti Memorial Foundation is a non-profit organization dedicated to improving the quality of life of at-risk youth through programs of education, advocacy and recovery.
+The John P. Previti Memorial Foundation is a non-profit organization dedicated to improving the quality of life of at-risk individuals through programs of education, advocacy and recovery.
 We support and inspire people to overcome adversity.
-By teaming with local charities we strive to make a real, lasting impact to the health and vitality of communities.
+By teaming with local charities, we strive to make a real, lasting impact to the health and vitality of communities.

-A longtime and well-respected Southern California home builder, Jimmy Previti is President and CEO of Frontier Communities and Frontier Enterprises.
-Jimmy was named in 2004 to the prestigious Builder 100 list compiled annually by Professional Builder Magazine, and he has been honored as the Builder of the Year by the Building Industry Association.
+A longtime and well-respected Southern California homebuilder, Jim Previti is president and CEO of Frontier Communities (Frontier Homes) and Frontier Enterprises.
+Jim was named in 2004 to the prestigious Builder 100 list compiled annually by Professional Builder Magazine, and he has been honored as the Builder of the Year by the Building Industry Association.

 This commitment to new beginnings, family, and community is central to the mission of the Previti Foundation.
 By providing grants to effective non-profit groups, we help to create a better future for all.